HectorDyer/hectordyer_personalwebsite/content/cloth/applique/index.md

 images: []
 ---

-These works have been made as commissions or exchanges for specific people.
 With appliqué, I tend to use second-hand or discarded leather, latex and denim.